 Setiadi Sopandi graduated from the Department of Architecture, Universitas Katolik Parahyangan in Bandung, gaining Bachelor of Architecture in 1998.
 In 2002 he got his M.A. in the Department of Architecture, School of Design & Environment, the National University of Singapore.
 He is a certified practicing architect, co-principal of a small practice, Indra Tata Adilaras, based in Bogor, Indonesia.

 He has been actively involved in research, publishing, curating, and archiving since 2007 with special attention on modernism, modern architectural heritage, and contemporary art and architectural discourse in Indonesia and Southeast Asia – affiliated with modern Asian Architecture Network (mAAN), the mASEANa Project, and currently with Encounters with Southeast Asian Modernism.
-He is a co-founder, member of the board of curators, and currently the director of Indonesian Architecture Museum Foundation arsitekturindonesia.org, the first and only repository dedicated for architecture archiving in Indonesia.
+He is a co-founder, member of the board of curators, and currently the director of Museum Arsitektur Indonesia, the first and only repository dedicated for architecture archiving in Indonesia.